-It’s Tuesday Tea at the Library!
-We live in a truly fortunate age, when a young student can sit at home and examine up close some of the rarest and most important books in history — books that a few years ago would have been accessible only to scholars in the world’s largest libraries.
+Fewer than 300 copies of the original 1543 edition of De Revolutionibus Orbium Coelestium survive today.
+But we live in a truly fortunate age, when a young student can sit at home and examine up close some of the rarest and most important books in history — books that just a few years ago would have been accessible only to professional scholars in the world’s largest libraries.

-Fewer than 300 copies of the original 1543 first edition of De Revolutionibus Orbium Coelestium survive today.
-This copy been scanned and made available by RareBookRoom.org, a wonderful site that provides online access to a selection of the most important books ever written.
-The scans are very high resolution, so all the pages can be examined one by one in great detail, right down to old handwritten notes in the margins, and to the texture of the paper as the metal type pressed into it.
+Here is a copy of the “De Rev” that has been scanned and made available by RareBookRoom.org, a wonderful site that provides online access to some of the most important books ever written.
+The scans are very high resolution so all the pages can be examined one by one in great detail, right down to old handwritten notes in the margins and to the texture of the paper as it was impressed by the metal type.
 Spend a few homeschool minutes today with your students (at a large screen rather than a phone) exploring this bibliographic treasure: